 You do not need a graduate degree to be eligible to apply.
 However, candidates who have enrolled in or completed a graduate degree typically fare better in our selection process.

-I have been rejected from an Education Pioneers Fellowship in the past, can I apply again this year?
+I have been rejected from an Education Pioneers Fellowship in a previous year, can I apply again this year?

 Yes, you are welcome to apply for an Education Pioneers Fellowship again as long as you are authorized to work in the United States, meet our current eligibility requirements, and have experience in our priority skill areas of data and analysis, strategy and planning, operations, and program and project management.
-Please keep in mind that the Summer Fellowship has two admissions rounds and candidates not advancing in the priority round cannot apply again for the final round of admissions.
+Please keep in mind that the Summer Fellowship and the Impact Fellowship each have two admissions rounds and candidates not advancing in the priority round cannot apply again for the final round of admissions.